Dzhuneyt/aws-cdk-get-stack-output/README.md

 # AWS CDK stacks output
 The alternative to "cdk output" we've been waiting for...

+## Deprecated
+> Note: This library was useful at the time of creation, but now AWS CDK supports emiting stack outputs to a .json file natively via `cdk deploy --outputs-file my-outputs.json`.
+The repository is left here for historical reasons.

 ### Pre-requisite
 Export the following standard AWS config variables to the execution environment